This Eye Cream Claims to Work Immediately, So I Tried It and Took Photos

 The texture of Dr. Brandt's eye cream was velvety and it came out pretty transparent when rubbed between my fingers, but went on a little more orange than looked natural.
 To be fair, I'd normally apply this before doing my makeup in the morning and be able to blend it into my paleness better–but instead, I decided to put it on in the middle of the workday surrounded by people who don't know me or why I would be loitering in the bathroom.

 After dotting the gel over my dark circles, I decided on a five-minute wait time–figuring this was "immediate" enough–and ambled over to the coffee station to undergo my promised transformation.
 About three minutes in, the skin under my eyes legitimately felt like it was tightening up as if being held in place by a piece of Scotch tape.
 Before I had time to stop myself, I was opening my mouth as wide as I could, squinting with one eye then the other, and doing all sorts of twitchy expressions to test the limits of this firming sensation.
 Honestly, it felt really cool.
 (To anyone on my floor who bore witness and thought I was suffering a breakdown: Rest assured, it was just an eye cream kicking in.)

 I continued my reign of oddity and rushed to the bathroom to take a peak.
-The gel dried a tad too orange, but I do think this could be avoided by using a smaller amount of the gel.
+The gel dried a tad too orange, but I do think this could be avoided by using less.
 The directions say to use a "tiny" amount, which I did not do because I was overeager.